LaurentMazare/tch-ext/README.md

 [tch](https://github.com/LaurentMazare/tch-rs) to write a Python extension that manipulates PyTorch tensors via [PyO3](https://github.com/PyO3/pyo3).

-This is currently experimental hence requires some unsafe code until this has been stabilized.

-In order to build the extension and test the plugin, run the following command from the rott of the github repo.
+In order to build the extension and test the plugin, run the following command from the root of the github repo.
 This requires a Python environment that has the appropriate torch version installed.

 ```bash